apache/yunikorn-k8shim/deployments/examples/authz/README.md

 - [Limit usable resources on a queue level](./resourceLimit)
 - [Preemption and priority scheduling with fencing](./priority)

-## Prerequisite
+## Prerequisites

-Before configuring yunikorn-config, we need to create users using [Authenticating](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) and [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) from Kubernetes.
+Before configuring yunikorn-config, we need to create users using [Authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) and [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) from Kubernetes.

-To create the necessary users for the example, Please use [./create-user.sh](./k8s-api-access/create-user.sh) to create a user.
+To create the necessary users for the examples, Please use [./create-user.sh](./k8s-api-access/create-user.sh) to create a user.

 After the user is created, the pod can be obtained by the following command to confirm the creation is successful：